Don’t let the shark die.

 I only used that brand for a short time.
 Within a year of launching, I moved house/office, so I needed to update my card.
 I took the opportunity to rebrand at the same time.
 For the record, I have unearthed a relic of this second iteration of the Andiamo brand, shown below.
 Notice the ampersand in use, but small.
 Color was changed – gone is the blue and replaced with dark terracotta.
 I kept the green though, and the New Baskerville italicized font, paired with Helvetica Neue extra bold.

 Around 2006, in alignment with another home/office move, I revisited my brand again.
-At this time, I also renamed my company "Andiamo Creative" to reflect the fact that I was no longer working solo, but instead was teaming up regularly with other independent marketing professionals to offer our clients a full range of creative services.
-It was the launching of Andiamo as a virtual agency - way back in 2006.
+At this time, I also renamed my company “Andiamo Creative” to reflect the fact that I had begun collaborating regularly with other independent creative professionals to offer clients a fuller range of services.
+It was the launching of Andiamo as a virtual agency – way back in 2006.
 This was the point where I started featuring the ampersand, front and center.
 I also changed the colors again, this time to bold red and golden orange.

 2018 marked the 20th year of business for Andiamo.
 I updated my brand at that time, moving the ampersand into the “o” and adding details commemorating the event.
 I also changed my font profile from Helvetica Neue to Gotham, and tweaked the colors a little.